mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/10-classes/index.md

 //     ^|
 ```

-This is the only time you'll see an access modifier keyword
+This is the only time you will see an access modifier keyword
 next to something other than a class member.
 Here's what this
-syntax means, conceptually
+syntax means, conceptually:

 ```ts
 class Car {